WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

 ``spawn_method``
   Specify the spawning method used.
-If set to ``lumping`` we just spawn a normed wavepacket by copying over the norm of the `spawn candidate`.
+If set to ``lumping`` we just spawn a normed wave-packet by copying over the norm of the `spawn candidate`.
 If set to ``projection`` a full basis projection is done up to the maximal order given by the parameter ``spawn_max_order``.
 (Always set this value too.)